The Genesis Chronicles: A Proposed History Of The Morning Of The World

 6. We normally think of Cain and Abel as being teenagers when the murder took place, but they could have been much older.
 Chapter 4 ends by reporting the birth of Seth, a righteous son who became a replacement for Abel; in fact Seth's name means "substituted."
 A few verses later we read that Seth was born when Adam was 130 years old.
 Normally parents who lose a child try to have another one right away, so it doesn't make much sense to believe that Adam waited a century after Abel's death to have Seth.
 It is more likely that Cain and Abel were grown men, perhaps over a hundred years old, when the story in chapter 4 took place.
 We know that Adam had a lot of children besides the three mentioned in Genesis because verse 5:4 says he beget "other sons and daughters."
 Also note that in 4:14 Cain says that somebody might find and slay him.
 Adam and Eve wouldn't do that, but there must have been other brothers and nephews to worry about.
 Before long I will show you how through multiplication the human population could have grown to hundreds, perhaps even thousands, by the time of Abel's death.
 Cain was concerned for his safety because a sizable mob might have gone after him, seeking revenge for his evil deed.

-7. One of the ongoing themes in history is the struggle between settled, agricultural communities, and nomads who live either by herding or by hunting/gathering.
-Examples include Central Asians vs. Europeans, Persians and Chinese, or Native Americans vs. the European settlers of the western hemisphere.
+One of the ongoing themes in history is the struggle between settled, agricultural communities, and nomads who live either by herding or by hunting/gathering.
+Examples include Central Asians vs. Europeans, Persians and Chinese; Nilotic herdsmen vs. Bantu farmers in East Africa; Native Americans vs. the European settlers of the western hemisphere.
 We see this conflict from the time the first civilizations learned to write, and it only ended in the late 1800s, when the last uncivilized peoples in the world were conquered by civilization.
-Let the record show that if we had a conflict between the first farmer and the first herdsman, more than 5,000 years of trouble must have started right here.
+Let the record show that if the Cain-Abel quarrel was the first conflict between farmers and herdsmen, more than 5,000 years of trouble started right here.

 I can hear somebody now saying, "Whoa there!
 Incest is one of our oldest and most universal taboos!
 Doesn't the Bible proscribe it in no uncertain terms?"
 Well, it does now, but not originally.
 Since the human race began with a single couple, the second, third and fourth generations would have been forced to marry close relatives.
 The same situation arose after the Flood; the children of Shem, Ham and Japheth had only brothers, sisters, and first cousins as a choice of marriage partners.
 At first it was permitted because Cain and his wife came from genetically perfect parents; there had not yet been time for the dangerous mutations and defects we now associate with inbreeding to set in.
 This continued for several more generations before any problems were noticed; Abraham's wife Sarah was also his half sister, yet they had a healthy son (Genesis 20:12).
 Not until the time of Moses do we see incest and marriage between close relatives outlawed (Leviticus 18).